otherland/christianity/content/essential-christian-blog-7-powerful-ways-to-deepen-your-faith-1722087934.md

 Category: Theology/The Divinity Of Jesus
 Slug: essential-christian-blog-7-powerful-ways-to-deepen-your-faith
 Tags: what color eyes did jesus christ have, what color was jesus christ eyes, what color eyes did jesus have, what color eyes does jesus have, what color is jesus christ eyes, color of jesus eyes, christ eyes, what colour eyes did jesus have, color of jesus christ eyes, theology, the divinity of jesus
+Description: Many people wonder about the physical appearance of Jesus Christ including the color of His eyes While the Bible does not explicitly mention the eye color of Jesus it is believed that He likely had dark eyes This assumption is based on historical and geographical factors as Jesus was of
 ---

 ## What color eyes did Jesus have?

 Many people wonder about the physical appearance of Jesus Christ, including the color of His eyes.
 While the Bible does not explicitly mention the eye color of Jesus, it is believed that He likely had **dark eyes**.
 This assumption is based on historical and geographical factors, as Jesus was of Middle Eastern descent.